Akhdam: Economic status

-In the face of extreme societal discrimination, the Al-Akhdam people are forced to work menial and dirty jobs such as sweeping, shoe-making and the cleaning of latrines, vocations for which they are still known to this day.
+In the face of extreme societal discrimination, the Al-Akhdam people are effectively forced to work in menial and undesirable jobs such as sweeping, shoe-making, and the cleaning of latrines.
 Those who are unemployed, most of whom are women, usually resort to begging.

 Even the Akhdam people who are employed are not spared from discrimination.
 Akhdam street sweepers are rarely granted contracts even after decades of work, despite the fact that all Yemeni civil servants are supposed to be granted contracts after six months.
 They receive no benefits, and almost no time off.

 The Akhdam reside in slum districts that are generally isolated from the rest of Yemeni society.
-It is hardly possible for the Akhdam people to afford shelter with even the most basic amenities such as electricity, running water and sewage system.
+It is hardly possible for the Akhdam people to afford shelter with even the most basic amenities such as electricity, running water and sewage disposal.
 Accordingly, Akhdam generally live in small huts haphazardly built of wood and cloth.

 Health conditions

 Due to poverty and the unsanitary living conditions, the Akhdam people are vulnerable to preventable diseases.
 The death rates from preventable diseases are worse than the nationwide average in Yemen.
 Many Al-Akhdam children suffer from diseases such as dyspnoea, malaria and polio, and the death rate is high.
-The reported infant mortality rate is also described as "appalling".
-Out of the deaths reported in an Akhdam shantytown over a year, about a half were children under the age of 5, a quarter of whom were in the first month of life.
+The reported infant mortality rate is also described as "appalling" by Robert F. Worth.
+Out of the deaths reported in an Akhdam shantytown over a year, about half were children under the age of 5, a quarter of whom were in the first month of life.

 Studies by Al-Serouri et al. further report a poorer understanding of HIV risks amongst the Al-Akhdam community.
 Accordingly, group members also have higher reported rates and risks of contracting HIV infections.